Skip to content

 contains(code) πŸ”—

-Check if the list of codes contains a specific code string.
-This can either be a string (and prefix matching works so e.g. "N17" in ICD-10 would match all acute renal failure), or a clinical code.
-E.g.
+Check if the multi code field contains a specific code string and return the result as a boolean series. code can either be a string (and prefix matching works so e.g. "N17" in ICD-10 would match all acute renal failure), or a clinical code.

 all_diagnoses.contains("N17")